The Decline and Fall of

 In "Un-American Graffiti," a surprisingly preachy episode, Keith Mars is sheriff again.
 This is a big moment.
 For two and a half seasons, viewers have been told that Keith Mars was once a great sheriff, wrongly recalled and replaced by someone crooked and incompetent.
 Viewers waited two and a half years for the day when Keith Mars would finally regain his rightful job and clean up the county.

 So now, as Keith regains the Sheriff's Office, he promptly takes on a mission that gives him the chance to show what he's made of.
 He learns a 19-year-old got drunk at a bar, then stumbled into the street and got run over.
 Keith decides to crack down on the crime that clearly caused this injury.
-Not reckless driving — that would be blaming the adult.
+No, not reckless driving — that would be blaming the adult.
 Not jay-walking or public drunkenness — that would mean enforcing laws that apply to adults.
 No, he decides to vigorously enforce the one ageist law involved: under-aged drinking.

 When he finds Veronica's friends Wallace and Piz at a bar, he takes away their fake ID's.
 Not only do the college students accept this, they, incredibly, agree to participate in a sting operation to help him crack down on bars that don't discriminate.